 - Build capacity and support councillors — build the capacity of local councils through training and development, an effective regime for serving councillors and encourage more people from different backgrounds and experiences to become councillors.

-- More devolution and engagement – more devolution to local councils, and strengthen relationships and improve engagement between councils at all levels.
+- More devolution and engagement – more devolution to local councils, strengthen relationships and improve engagement between councils at all levels.

 - Flexible and diverse funding – a flexible and diverse funding framework by not extending council tax referendums, reforming the non-domestic rates and increasing income from other sources.